-Positive Early Results for After-School Academic Support
+Results are in for After-School Academic Support Programs

-In the 2025-26 academic year, Beaverton Education Foundation is investing in after school academic support for English language learner students at 4 Beaverton School District Title I elementary schools.
-Each school is taking a slightly different approach, and the mid-year results are all pointing toward successful outcomes for these students.
+In the 2025-26 academic year, Beaverton Education Foundation invested in after school academic support for English language learners at 4 Beaverton School District Title I elementary schools.
+Year-end results point to successful outcomes for these 500 students.

 At A Glance:

-Harnessing the Sun: 8th Graders to Engineer a Sustainable Future
+Harnessing the Sun: 8th Graders Engineer a Sustainable Future

 Beaverton eighth graders are diving into the world of renewable energy through a new hands-on science unit designed to bridge the gap between classroom concepts and real-world career paths.
 This project-based learning experience empowers students to explore the impacts of energy production while building the technical skills needed for Oregon’s growing clean energy workforce.